m-alqblawi/Islamic_Eval_2025/README.md

 ## Output

-Results are saved in compressed joblib format as `final.jbl` in the result folder.
+Results are saved in compressed joblib format as `final.jbl` in the results folder.